 ACTIVE LANDLORDS + SAFER PROPERTIES + INVOLVED RESIDENTS = LESS CRIMES

-Next class being held on November 15, 2017 from 8am-5pm.
-Registration link
+Next class is being held Tuesday, April 28 from 8am-5pm.

 There are a number of benefits to owners which include:

 - Stable, more satisfied tenant base resulting in an increased demand for rental units